Cattle, banteng, and yak

-On the island of Madura, and elsewhere in Indonesia, banteng bulls are utilized for racing, pulling a kind of wooden sledge, on which the coach is standing.
+In Indonesia, banteng bulls are utilized for racing, pulling a kind of wooden sledge, on which the coach is standing.
+These pictures are from the island of Madura.
 (Photos copyright © by Kaj Halberg)

-The yak (Bos grunniens) is a high-altitude species, which used to roam the Central Asian highlands in large numbers.
-It is adapted to a life in this harsh environment, having a luxurious fur, which keeps it warm in temperatures below -30o Centigrade.
-(A legend regarding this thick fur is related elsewhere on this website, see Animals: Why the water buffalo has so little hair.)
+The yak is a high-altitude species, which used to roam the Central Asian highlands in large numbers.
+It is adapted to a life in this harsh environment, having a luxurious fur, which keeps it warm in temperatures below -30o Centigrade. – A Nepalese legend, which explains how the yak got its rich fur, is related on the page Animals as servants of man: Water buffalo.

 The yak was domesticated by nomadic tribes as early as c.
-5000 B.C.
-Today, the population of domesticated yak is estimated at 14 million, the vast majority found in Chinese territories.
-The population of wild yak may be fewer than 15,000, and though it is legally protected, illegal hunting still takes place and may threaten it with extinction.
+5000 B.C., and today the population is estimated at 14 million, the vast majority in Chinese territories.
+The population of wild yak may be fewer than 15,000, and though it is legally protected, illegal hunting still takes place and may threaten this magnificent animal with extinction.

-The scientific name of the yak, Bos grunniens, means ‘the grunting ox’ in Latin – a most descriptive name, as it grunts incessantly.
+The scientific name is Latin for ‘grunting ox’ – a most descriptive name, as it grunts incessantly.

 At high altitudes in the Himalaya, yaks burdened with bulky loads are commonly encountered. – Gokyo Valley, Khumbu, eastern Nepal.
 (Photo copyright © by Kaj Halberg)

 The nak yields excellent milk.
-In this picture, one is being milked in the Upper Ghunsa Valley, eastern Nepal.
+In this picture, a man is milking a nak in the Upper Ghunsa Valley, eastern Nepal.
 (Photo copyright © by Kaj Halberg)

-Searching for food, this dzopkio is walking past a mani-stone with carved Buddhist mantras, near the village of Ghat, Khumbu, Nepal.
+This dzopkio is passing a mani-stone with carved Buddhist mantras, near the village of Ghat, Khumbu, Nepal.
 The plant to the left is Sikkim spurge (Euphorbia sikkimensis), which is avoided by grazing animals, as it is toxic.
 (Photo copyright © by Kaj Halberg)

 (Uploaded September 2017)